 Vineyard Theatre is opening our virtual doors for you to spend time with our friends and artistic collaborators.
 A weekly online series featuring Vineyard artists sharing conversation, insight and performances from celebrated Vineyard productions as well as work in development for future seasons.
 Find inspiration with our community of artists during this difficult time in all of our lives.

-Past episodes can be viewed in their entirety here
+Past episodes can be viewed in their entirety below.
+Please click on the artists’ name to watch that episode.

 Tuesday, June 23 at 5PM – Oppenheimer Award-winning playwright and poet Cornelius Eady, and renowned actors Joe Morton and Sally Murphy, reunite to discuss Eady’s play BRUTAL IMAGINATION, which premiered at The Vineyard in 2002 and remains a potent examination of racial injustice in America.
 BRUTAL IMAGINATION is based on Eady’s poem cycle exploring the notorious 1994 incident in which Susan Smith, a white woman from South Carolina, claimed that an African American man had kidnapped her children.
 The FBI searched for the man until Smith confessed the truth: she had invented the man and had drowned the children.
 BRUTAL IMAGINATION brings this invented man to life and tells the story from his perspective.